ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

     }
     ```

-2. **Conditional data retrieval**: Sometimes, the data that needs to be retrieved depends on certain conditions, such as the current time.
+2. **Conditional data retrieval**: In some cases, the data retrieved depends on specific conditions, such as the current time.

     Example: